GreatApo/AmazfitPaceCalendarWidget/README.md

 - Settings are saved
 - Calendar events are shown (new style, phone events through Amazmod or iCalendar feed/file)
 - You can touch on each day for more events info
-- [Timeline Widget](https://forum.xda-developers.com/smartwatch/amazfit/app-widget-timeline-v1-0-1-pace-stratos-t3894632) is also integrated in the calendar (for better events view) but also in the app list
+- Timeline view of the event as a widget and as a launchable app
 - Support of iCalendar feed (URL) and local ICS file